-Successful completion of EDUC 101 and EDSP 204 or EDUC 204 with a B- or higher and positive evaluation of the field experience component by the Director of Field Experience and the classroom teacher.
-Cumulative $GPA = 2.90$ with no grade below a C- in major SOE Application for Admission to the Undergraduate Teacher Education Program Two Letters of Recommendation (SOE Form): o One from a CUI faculty member who taught the student. o One from a professional reference, former teacher, pastor, etc. Official CBEST proof of passage or meet basic skills requirement Certificate of Clearance & Live Scan fingerprinting Negative TB report valid at time of admission Approval of the School of Education faculty Successful interview with your education faculty advisor
+- □ Successful completion of EDUC 101 and EDSP 204 or EDUC 204 with a B- or higher and positive evaluation of the field experience component by the Director of Field Experience and the classroom teacher. - \Box Cumulative GPA = 2.90 with no grade below C- in major - □ SOE Application for Admission to the Undergraduate Teacher Education Program - □ Two Letters of Recommendation (SOE Form): - o One from a Concordia faculty member who taught the student. - o One from a professional reference, former teacher, pastor, etc. - □ Basic Skills Requirement met coursework, CBEST proof of passage, etc.

+- □ Certificate of Clearance (includes Live Scan fingerprinting) - □ Negative TB report valid at time of admission - □ Approval of the School of Education faculty - □ Successful interview with your education faculty advisor